awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-ecs-ec2.md

-# Getting started with the Amazon ECS console using Amazon EC2<a name="getting-started-ecs-ec2"></a>
+# Getting started with the classic console using Amazon EC2<a name="getting-started-ecs-ec2"></a>

 Amazon Elastic Container Service \(Amazon ECS\) is a fast and highly scalable container management service that makes it easy to launch and manage your containers\.
 For a broad overview on Amazon ECS, see [What is Amazon Elastic Container Service?](Welcome.md)\.

-Get started with Amazon ECS using the EC2 launch type by registering a task definition, creating a cluster, and creating a service in the Amazon ECS console\.
+Get started with Amazon ECS using the EC2 launch type by registering a task definition, creating a cluster, and creating a service in the classic console\.

 **Important**
-For information about getting started with Amazon ECS using AWS Fargate, see [Getting started with the Amazon ECS console using Linux containers on AWS Fargate](getting-started-fargate.md) or [Getting started with the Amazon ECS console using Windows containers on AWS Fargate](Windows_fargate-getting_started.md)\.
+For information about getting started with Amazon ECS using AWS Fargate, see [Getting started with the classic console using Linux containers on AWS Fargate](getting-started-fargate.md) or [Getting started with the classic Amazon ECS console using Windows containers on AWS Fargate](Windows_fargate-getting_started.md)\.

 Complete the following steps to get started with Amazon ECS using the EC2 launch type\.